BuzCodes/NeumorphicList/README.md

 ## Includes

-- [x] Neuromorphic design on reusable AddButton.
+- [x] Neumorphic design on reusable AddButton.
 - [x] Custom modifiers to speed up your layout creation.
 - [x] Handling reactively the keyboard
 - [x] Modal presentation to add new tasks